audeering/audiofile/docs/benchmark.rst

 .. image:: ./benchmark/results/benchmark_wav-flac-ogg_read.png

-Results for :mod:`audioread`, soundfile_ and librosa_ are identical here
+Results for :mod:`audiofile`, soundfile_ and librosa_ are identical here
 as all of them use soundfile_ under the hood to read the data.

 Accessing metadata